-391 Marlborough was designed by architect Obed F. Smith and built in 1880-1881 by Vinal & Dodge and G. & E. Stewart, builders, for building contractor George Wheatland, Jr., for speculative sale, one of six contiguous houses (381-383-385-387-389-391 Marlborough) built at the same time and one of twelve contiguous houses (369-371-373-375-377-379-381-383-385-387-389-391 Marlborough) built for George Wheatland in 1879-1881, all twelve of the same design.
+391 Marlborough was designed by architect Obed F. Smith and built in 1880-1881 by Vinal & Dodge, masons, and G. & E. Stewart, carpenters, for building contractor George Wheatland, Jr., for speculative sale.
+It was one of six contiguous houses (381-383-385-387-389-391 Marlborough) built at the same time and one of twelve contiguous houses (369-371-373-375-377-379-381-383-385-387-389-391 Marlborough) built for George Wheatland, Jr., in 1879-1881.
 He is shown as the owner of 381-391 Marlborough on the original building permit application for the six houses, dated November 11, 1880 (one application for six houses).

 Sarah (Warren) Mason died in June of 1897 and Mortimer Mason died in February of 1909.
 In his will, he left 391 Marlborough to his sister.

 Sarah Dean Mason continued to live at 391 Marlborough until her death in June of 1931.
-She is shown as the owner on the 1912, 1917, and 1928 Bromley maps, and was the assessed owner through 1931.

 Mary Woodward died in July of 1939, and Nora Black died in March of 1940.